Estate Planning Lawyer

 If there is some claim to the belongings, the fact that they are secured in an asset protection trust may prevent them from being taken.
 As you might expect, this practice is not always legal.
 Sometimes the claim to the possessions in a trust is legitimate and nothing can be done to avoid it.
 There is a short list of states that allow the formation of an asset protection trust, but most states do not allow it.

 The first thing you should consider is whether or not there is some risk of your possessions being taken from you.
 Only those who are at risk of a lawsuit, excessive taxation, or who are in debt should possibly use this kind of trust.
 After that, the next thing to consider is whether it would be legal to form such a trust in your state.
-An attorney, like an estate planning attorney in Chandler, AZ, will be able to give you this piece of information.
+An attorney, like an estate planning attorney will be able to give you this piece of information.